recarcoder/design/README.md

-Templates for different kinds of professoins
+Templates for different kinds of professions